VisteonSofia/practice2/requirements/SW Arch.md

 2.Software high level design

-The System Software shall be separated by two independent software modules - one for the primary software, called the application layer(IF1) and one for the graphic interface, called the HMI (IF2) Within each individual software module communication layer shall be defined.
+The System Software shall be separated by two independent software modules - one for the primary software, called the application layer and one for the graphic interface, called the HMI.
+Within each individual software module communication layer shall be defined.
 A datastructure shall define the different types of interfaces used in the communication layer.

   2.1 Design constraints